frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 enough to try and do it.
 We might have to question it a little bit, but then we go and do it.

-God revealed His plans, His saving plans to Joseph, and God did so by using dreams.
-Normally we don\'t have to pay too much attention to our dreams.
-We live in the real world.
+God revealed His saving plans to Joseph, and God did so by using dreams.
+Normally we don\'t have to pay too much attention to our dreams; we live in the real world.

-But he was very clear there was an angel that appeared to him.
+But here, it was very clear there was an angel that appeared to him.
 That was the way God made His will known.

 Joseph gets the message.
 His response is immediate.
 We\'re told he woke from sleep and he did as the angel of the Lord commanded him (Matt.